 - Social security number

-Q: What are the best insurance companies for drivers with tickets and accidents?
+What are the best insurance companies for bad driving records?